r4v3n6101/vquery/README.md

 # vquery
-Rust crate is helpful at querying information from Valve goldsrc/source servers (both supported).
+Rust crate is helpful at querying information from Valve's goldsrc/source servers (both are supported).

 ## Use example
 ```rust